AdoniaJ1/SeniorDesign/ProjectDescription.md

 - Will be intuitive for beginners, and allow for masterpieces by experts

 - Replicate tools of 3D modeling software in VR

-- Users will be able to export their work for use in other areas